 Because of the satin weave used to product Sateen, there are multiple threads lying on top of the surface of the fabric, rather than just one at a time with cotton.
 This means it is much easier to pull or snag Sateen.
 It can also make it more prone to pilling, which can make the sheets look worn and scruffy.
 They can wrinkle easily or even require ironing.

-Sateen is also slippy to the touch.
+Sateen is slippery to the touch.
 This means it can have trouble gripping your duvet, which can end up falling around inside the cover, or bunching in a corner.

 Possibly the biggest drawback to Sateen, though, is its ability to retain heat.
-Because it’s lightweight, it typically drapes very closely to the body, which may trap heat and insulate it.
+Because of its construction, it typically drapes very closely to the body, which may trap heat and insulate it.
 This can be undesirable in the summer months or for those in hot climates.

 Which Is Best for Me?

 The choice between Sateen and Egyptian cotton really depends on personal circumstances, and what matters to you in terms of bedsheets.
 If you want something immediately smooth and soft, aesthetically pleasing, and available at a lower budget, Sateen may be good for you.
-However, if you want something very durable and comfortable in all temperatures, and don’t mind a matte finish, less attractive draping and spending a bit more money, you’re probably best springing for Egyptian cotton.
+However, if you want something matte, durable, and comfortable in all temperatures, you’re best springing for Egyptian cotton.